How to Avoid Rodent Damage in Storage Unit

 This can result in hundreds or thousands of dollars in damage, but what’s even more concerning is that one mouse produces between 40 and 100 fecal droppings per day, which can accumulate quickly and become a health concern.
 In particular, the health hazard those droppings can cause is an illness called Hantavirus Pulmonary Syndrome (see more on this below).

-Storage Units and Rodents – What are the Health Hazards?
+Rodent Damage in Storage Units – What are the Health Hazards?

 Beyond the damage that rodents can do to your personal and household items while they are in storage, these situations also pose major health risks to us humans.

 The main health concern that arises when rodents, specifically deer mice, inhabit an area is a condition called “Hantavirus Pulmonary Syndrome”.
 This illness can be extremely dangerous to humans causing a number of damaging effects.

 The deer mouse lives primarily in rural areas, so storage facilities located near open fields on the outskirts of a city, or near wooded areas and farms are more susceptible.
 Deer mice are usually grey or light brown in colour, with white on their belly.
 It has large ears and a furry tail and bulging eyes.
 The typical house mouse found in cities are usually not a carrier of hantavirus, and they are usually entirely grey or light brown in colour with no white on their belly.

 According to the Public Health Agency of Canada, Hantavirus Pulmonary Syndrome (HPS) is a disease caused by the inhalation of air contaminated with droppings or urine from infected deer mice (which can happen as a result of sweeping, for instance), or being bitten by an infected mouse.